 BikeTrac is based at the Innovation Centre at Silverstone, the home of British motor racing in Northants.

-Their Sales and Marketing Director, Bill Taylor, said: “To have recognition by Secured by Design is important – helping us to work in partnership to increase awareness among owners of measures to protect their bikes from theft, make it more difficult for thieves to steal bikes and to give police every chance of catching those responsible and bringing them before the Courts.”
+Their Sales and Marketing Director, Bill Taylor, said: “To have recognition by Secured by Design is important – helping us to work in partnership to increase awareness among owners of measures to their bikes from theft, make it more difficult for thieves to steal bikes and to give police every chance of catching those responsible and bringing them before the Courts.”